tomzx/blog.tomrochette.com-content/agi/mario/item.md

 * Learn from examples: provide him with a couple of "dumb" but okay examples to learn from
 * Compare every generation best neural network against each other from the start/randomly
 * Fitness aware online agent (knows it's losing fitness by not moving)
+* Try to map the problem of learning mario to a function optimization problem

 ## Things to add (for review purposes)